ravigubbala/awspractice/README.md

 Step by step guide for deploying spring boot application on AWS ECS.
 Date: 29.07.2020
 -------------------------------------------------------------------------------------

-Note: The guide may become obsolete with future releases of AWS.
+Note: The guide may become obsolete with the future releases of AWS.

 1. Install AWSTools for Windows.